semenovsd/mcp-lazy-orchestrator/CONTRIBUTING.md

-# Contributing to MCP Lazy Orchestrator
+# Contributing to Docker MCP Orchestrator

 Thank you for your interest in contributing! 🎉